randallsquared/uhfs/uhf/index.md

 - a [registered link relation](https://www.iana.org/assignments/link-relations/link-relations.xhtml)
 - an [IRI](https://tools.ietf.org/html/rfc3987)
 - a [SafeCURIE](https://www.w3.org/TR/2010/NOTE-curie-20101216/#P_safe_curie) with a prefix known to the parser

-### title

-The value of the `title` CURIE key, if present, is a string.

-Implementations SHOULD provide this string as a label, title, or context for whatever content is included or referenced by the surrounding context.

 ### uhf